Sleeptraphero/data-cleaning-dashboard-excel/README.md

     - Incorporated interactive elements such as drop-down menus and slicers to enhance user interactivity and data exploration.

 4. **Chart and Graph Creation:**
-    - Selected appropriate chart types (e.g., bar charts, line graphs, pie charts) to effectively represent different data trends and patterns.
+    - Selected appropriate chart types to effectively represent different data trends and patterns.
     - Customized chart elements including titles, axes labels, colors, and legends to improve clarity and visual appeal.
     - Ensured consistency in design elements across multiple charts for cohesive dashboard aesthetics.